rascul/tintin-scripts/water/README.md

 water
 =====

-Or blood.
 Expects you to wear your water container on your belt or something.

  * `water` - set water container or drink from it
  * `es` - examine water container